manishamehta-code/manishamehta-demo/README.md

-This is my frist Git Repository
+This is my frist Git repository
 <br>
-Author-Manisha Mehta
+Author- Manisha Manisha